TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Definitions

-[^1]: The B3 is an old building in the center of Vierzon, which is also the next location for the connected campus who are going to be composed by Algosup, the CNAM and an incubator for start-up.
+[^1]: The B3 is an old building in the center of Vierzon, which is also the next location for the connected campus who are going to be composed by ALGOSUP, the CNAM and an incubator for start-up.

 [^2]: NPC stand for Non Playable Character, will be an A.I implemented in the application.